 Where to Bet Online in Aruba

-The Aruban government licenses online casinos but licensing standards here are known for being overly lenient.
-Therefore, I find it safest to stick with casinos that are licensed by more demanding bodies such as the UK Gaming Commission or the Isle of Man.
-Both of those regulatory agencies require a greater deal of transparency and have better means for enforcing the law.
+The Aruban government licenses online gambling sites but licensing standards here are known for being overly lenient.
+Therefore, I find it safest to stick with Aruban betting sites in that are licensed by more demanding bodies such as the UK Gaming Commission or the Isle of Man.

-Papiamento: No betting sites currently offer their services in Papiamento.
+Papiamento: We don’t know of any Aruba sports betting sites that currently offer their services in Papiamento.
 The only time you’ll ever see or hear Papiamento in a casino setting is in an actual brick-and-mortar casino in Aruba.

-English and Dutch: Almost all major international betting sites support English while Dutch is less common.
-If you can get by with basic English, that will give you access to the greatest variety of high quality sites.
+English and Dutch: Almost all major international online betting sites support English while Dutch is less common.
+If you can get by with basic English, that will give you access to the greatest variety of high-quality sites.

-The licensing requirements for online casinos aren’t clearly explained and this is where the government has received some much-deserved criticism.
+The licensing requirements for online sports betting sites aren’t clearly explained and this is where the government has received some much-deserved criticism.
 The standards for Aruba betting sites aren’t publicly published and this makes it difficult for players to determine how safe a betting site really is.

 The report also found lax enforcement of the laws that do exist.
 For example, there seem to be few (if any) controls on keeping locals out of casinos once they’ve made their eighth visit in a month.
 Aruba is still a great place to visit and gamble, but the government has plenty of room to improve its oversight of the industry.